Common name: Rough Raspwort

-Description: Perennial herb 15–30 cm high, annual stems arising from underground stolons; stems scabrous with hooked hairs.
+Description: Perennial herb 15–50 cm high, arising from underground stolons; stems scabrous with hooked hairs.

 Text by Peter G. Wilson